xymtxwd/concept_drift_detection/README.md

 digits_ddm.py: main file to run for drift detection experiment using DDM benchmark

+digits_ph.py: main file to run for drift detection experiment using Page Hinkley benchmark

+digits_adwin.py: main file to run for drift detection experiment using ADWIN benchmark

+digits_ewma.py: main file to run for drift detection experiment using EWMA benchmark

 drift_experiment.py: main file to run for drift detection experiment using our method